synoti21/BOJ-Bot/README.md

 npm install
 ```
 - Make your application in the discord developer site
-- Create .env and fill the value with your discord bot token
+- Create .env and fill the value with your discord bot token, and AWS RDS info
 - Type `npm run start` to start the bot